anandu06dev/ng4StarterKit/README.md

 For example, HAL is a hypermedia type that provides hypermedia links in the response schema so that we can make transitions through the application state by navigating hypermedia.
-However, when mapping the response model to the domain model, it's indispensable to provide a response schema that also has data rather than just hypermedia links.
+However, when mapping the response model to the domain model, it's indispensable to provide a response schema that also includes data and not just hypermedia links.
 We can't map hypermedia links to a domain model!
-Many additional requests may be required; in the worst case scenario for every resource, which may result in the dreaded N+1 problem.
-Hence, the Web API layer not only should include hypermedia links but also data.
-There are many HATEOAS implementation patterns such as the JSON API specification, which seems to be a good solution to the aforementioned problem.
+Many additional requests may be required; in a worst case scenario for every resource, which may result in the dreaded N+1 problem.
+Hence, the Web API layer not only should include hypermedia links but also application data.
+There are many
+HATEOAS implementation patterns such as the JSON API specification, which seems to be a good solution to the aforementioned problem.

 **» Aggregate pattern**<br/>